PeiChunChang/MS-SincResNet/README.md

 python main.py
 ```
 ```
-# You can take demo.py as reference for demostration (also can obtain the leared 2D representation by using MS-SincResNet)
+# You can take demo.py as reference for demonstration (also can obtain the leared 2D representation by using MS-SincResNet)
 python demo.py
 ```